 - Zip-off hiking pants.
 Look for fast-drying fabric, no cotton.

-- Flip-flops or crocs.
-For walking around the camp site or beach.
+- Crocs.
+For walking around the camp site or beach, and also perfect for creek-crossings.

-- Thermals.
+- Thermal underwear.
 My personal preference is stuff made from Merino wool.

 - Gloves and beanie.
 Even in summer it can get surprisingly cold in the mountains.